It's Free to Speak to an Advisor, 7 days, 8am - 10pm

 Accordion Arrow

-If you have had a buy to let property for several years, you’ll likely have a fair amount of equity built up.
+If you have had a buy-to-let property for several years, you’ll likely have a fair amount of equity built up.

-A buy to let capital raising remortgage will allow you to unlock some of this cash should you need to.
+A buy-to-let capital raising remortgage will allow you to unlock some of this cash should you need to.

-The main reasons why our landlords want to do buy to let capital raising from their property are, debt consolidation of loans and credit cards, gifts, divorce, or separation settlements, buy more property/investments, refurbishment and property improvements, and often for those aged 50+ retirement planning.
+The main reasons why our landlords want to do buy-to-let capital raising from their property are, debt consolidation of loans and credit cards, gifts, divorce, or separation settlements, buy more property/investments, refurbishment and property improvements, and often for those aged 50+ retirement planning.

-With buy to let capital raising, the amount of equity you can release will depend on the value of your property and the balance of any mortgages already secured on the property.
+With buy-to-let capital raising, the amount of equity you can release will depend on the value of your property and the balance of any mortgages already secured on the property.

 Buy to Let Bad Credit Mortgage